Jean logoJean

 A simple remote setup

-1. Start Jean in headless mode.
+1. Start Jean in headless mode, with jean-server, or with the Docker image.

 2. Keep it on a loopback bind if you only need local browser access.